Developer: Capcom Publisher: Capcom Release: 10/14/03 Genre: Action

 I have played many bad games in the 30+ years I’ve been gaming.
 And Mega Man X7 is legitimately one of the worst.
 After the bad reception to the sixth game Capcom took their time to try and reinvent the series.
-As much as I’d like to say they were successful I can’t.
+As much as I would like to say they were successful I cannot.
 From top to bottom Mega Man X7 is a failure.
-There are few redeeming qualities in this package and even the most diehard Mega Man fans should stay far away.
+There are few redeeming qualities in Mega Man X7 and even the most diehard Mega Man fans should stay far away.

 The various wars against Maverick reploids have taken their toll on Mega Man X. Seeking a new way to find peace he retires from active duty.
 Various maverick hunting groups emerge in the wake of his retirement with Red Alert being the most prestigious.
 Unfortunately their methods are incredibly violent, leading their youngest member Axl to leave.
 Their leader Red refuses to accept this and goes as far as declaring war on the Maverick Hunters to get him back.